Janisroz/Rock-Paper-Scissors/README.md

 - JavaScript
     - No errors were returned when passing through the validator service at JSHint.com.
+    - Warnings were returned when looping through user input options as taught in the code institute content
     ![A image of the results of JSHint.com](docs/images/js-testing.jpg)

 - Wave Accesibilty